-Dual language immersion is an educational model that integrates native English speakers and native speakers of a target language in the same classroom for the entire school day.
-Students learn to speak, write and read at grade level in both languages with the goals of promoting high academic achievement, first and second language development, and cross-cultural understanding for all students.
+Dual Language immersion is an educational model that integrates native English speakers and native speakers of another language (in our case Spanish) in the same classroom for the entire school day.
+All the students learn to speak, write and read at grade level in both languages with the goals of promoting high academic achievement, first and second language development, and cross-cultural understanding for all students.

 Native English-speaking children will develop Spanish as a second language at an early age while continuing to grow in English.
 Native Spanish-speaking children will develop English as a second language while enriching their native language.

-No, national studies have shown that children in dual language programs, as a group, perform as well or better than their respective peers in achievement tests in math, reading, and writing.
+No, national studies have shown that children in dual language programs, perform as a group as well as or better than their respective peers in achievement tests in math, reading, and writing.